Skip to content

 Which interface should I use?

-• GUI — Best for interactive exploration: loading an FMU, visually inspecting its ports, applying quick modifications, or adding remoting interfaces.
+• GUI — Best for interactive exploration: loading an FMU, visually inspecting its ports, applying quick modifications, editing variables, or building FMU containers with a node-graph editor.
+The Launcher gives you quick access to all GUI tools.

 • CLI — Ideal for automation, scripting, and CI/CD pipelines.
 Every feature is available from the command line.